Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Activated Charcoal or GI Detox

-I recommend Activated Coconut Charcoal or GI Detox to support your liver and gallbladder.
-Activated charcoal is one of the world’s oldest detoxifying remedies with a history going back over 3000 years and has been used in Chinese Medicine, Ayurvedic medicine and western medicine.
+I recommend Activated Charcoal or GI Detox to support your liver and gallbladder.
+Activated charcoal is one of the world’s oldest detoxifying remedies with a history going back over 3000 years and has been used in Chinese Medicine, Ayurvedic medicine, and western medicine.
 It is a fantastic absorbent agent that binds and eliminates toxic bile and toxic substances.

 GI Detox is a toxin binder that is formulated to provide broader activity than a single-ingredient product.
 Zeolite clay, activated charcoal, and silica are all binding agents with proven efficacy.